garthenweb/parcel-bug-report-examples/README.md

-# Collection of examples for parcel bug reports

-This is a base template to reproduce parcel bugs in isolation.
-Each report will be it's own branch.
+# Upgrade Required on Watch

+Execute `npm run watch`.
+As soon as parcel is ready go to `http://localhost:1234`.

+Observe the status code is 206.